bitovi/academy/src/angular/11-declarative-state/declarative-state.md

 - `toggleCitySelect$` which enables/disables the city select control if loading is ongoing or no values are available
 - `clearCityWhenStateChanges$` which clears the city select control value if the state select control has been changed

-## How to Verify Your Solution is Correct
+## How to verify your solution is correct

 ✏️ Update the spec file **src/app/restaurant/restaurant.component.spec.ts** to be: